tixton/api-docs/README.md

 }
 ```

-Sometimes if you want to request an collection resource, the data key structure will contains an array:
+While collection is represented in json array:

 ```html
 {